UMGW 42x20x9 [M6] GW / N38

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Wide application in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical equipment and other advanced devices.

 Disadvantages of neodymium magnets: